 When I got up this morning, I awoke to a message on Facebook from a high school friend who lives five times zones ahead of me.
+Little did I know what adventures and misadventures awaited.

 She ended the message with these words: